From It Follows (2014) to The Cabinet of Dr Caligari (1920), here are 16 movies like Us for a horror movie night.

 2. Tumbbad (2018)

-Tumbbad is notable for its gloomy, gothic ambience, eerie visuals and the tragic analogy of human greed and destruction.
-The film was the first Indian film to premiere at the Venice International Film Festival.
+Tumbbad is notable for its gloomy, gothic ambience, eerie visuals and the tragic analogy of human greed and self-destruction.
+It was the first Indian film to premiere at the Venice International Film Festival’s Critics Week and was screened out of competition.

 3. Rosemary’s Baby (1968)

-Universally acclaimed as one of the best horror films ever made, Rosemary’s Baby is rife with heavy parallels — religious paranoia, feminist anxiety, loss of control and urban living.
+Universally acclaimed as one of the best horror films ever made, Rosemary’s Baby is rife with heavy themes such as occultism, female anxiety, and urban paranoia.
 With signature camerawork that posits Rosemary as the audiences’ surrogate, the film creates a claustrophobic atmosphere that perfectly reflects the dark underbelly of 60s Americana.

 4. Under the Shadow (2016)

-Mother and daughter Shideh and Dorsa are at the center of this Persian psychological horror film set in the midst of the War of the Cities in 1980s Tehran.
+Mother and daughter Shideh and Dorsa are at the center of this Persian psychological thriller-horror film set in the midst of the Iran-Iraq war in 1980s Tehran.
 Due to her political beliefs, Shideh, a medical student is forced to give up her studies.
-She refuses to escape with her daughter Dorsa to a safe place, despite her husband’s insistence.
-In the midst of the chaos of war, they’re visited by a strange boy who brings a mysterious entity into their lives.
-As the war progresses, unexplained happenings and Shideh’s worsening PTSD cause their lives to be endangered all the time, until it reaches a breaking point.
+While Shideh’s husband is at war, she is suffocated by the oppressive laws of post-revolution Iran.
+In this tense scenario, the mother and daughter are visited by a strange boy who brings with him a mysterious entity into their lives.
+As the war progresses, supernatural phenomena and Shideh’s worsening PTSD endangers their lives, until it reaches a breaking point.

 5. Get Out (2017)

-Get Out integrates classic horror film tropes such as a lone protagonist, rapid killings reminiscent of the slasher film genre, and bloody escapes.
-Watch the film for game-changing thrills that also offer a disturbing look at racial politics, exploitation of black bodies and interracial relationships in recent times.
-The film was nominated for multiple Academy Awards, eventually winning in the Best Original Screenplay Category.
+Get Out integrates classic horror film tropes such as a lone protagonist, rapid killings which is reminiscent of the slasher film genre.
+Watch the film for its ground-breaking thrills that also offers a disturbing look at racial politics, exploitation of black bodies and interracial relationships in recent times.
+The horror comedy was nominated for multiple Academy Awards, eventually winning in the Best Original Screenplay Category.

 6. Funny Games (1997)